-This Skepta Speech Put Over a Minimal House Track Is More Inspiring Than Shia LaBeouf
+This Skepta Speech Put over a Minimal House Track Is More Inspiring Than Shia LaBeouf

 Videos by VICE

+The song is just called “Skepta” and is essentially the man himself speaking with godlike realness and piercing clarity for about seven minutes over a trippy minimal house track.
+Touching hard on humorous jibes at the British education system—“I ain’t never ever walked anywhere and needed to know what the square root of anything is, in this whole life.
+I don’t need to know the square root of shit”—to pure introspective reflections on what it’s like to be constantly on the firing end of everyday prejudice—“when you’re walking down the road, and women are holding their handbags when they see you coming, and after everything they show on the news, I don’t even think it’s wrong for them to do that”—it’s basically like hearing a contemporary sermon on salvation but in Berghain on a Sunday morning.

-Skepta fans will know this speech already, taken from a 30 minute monologue he recorded in his living room and published on YouTube back in 2012, but for anyone who doesn’t, here lie some concrete truisms that whip even harder over a bit of atmospheric UK bass.
-How much the North London MC knows about it though, we’re not too sure.
+Skepta fans will know this speech already: It’s taken from a 30-minute monologue he recorded in his living room and published on YouTube back in 2012, but for anyone who doesn’t, here lie some concrete truisms that whip even harder over a bit of atmospheric UK bass.
+How much the North London MC knows about it, we’re not too sure.

 Watch Walter Ego’s track below, and the original Skepta video it’s ripped from after that.